Wedding of Prince Andrew and Sarah Ferguson: Titles upon marriage

 On the day of the wedding, the Queen granted Andrew the titles of Duke of York, Earl of Inverness and Baron Killyleagh—the first two titles were previously held by his maternal great-grandfather King George V, and grandfather King George VI.
 By marriage, Sarah became Her Royal Highness The Duchess of York, Countess of Inverness and Baroness Killyleagh, also attaining the rank of Princess of the United Kingdom.
 Sarah ceased to be Duchess of York when she and Andrew divorced; she was thereafter known by the courtesy title of Sarah, Duchess of York.
-Andrew ceased using the title in 2025 amidst controversy surrounding his associations with Jeffrey Epstein; Sarah also ceased using her courtesy title and reverted to her maiden name.
+Andrew ceased using the title in 2025 amidst controversy surrounding his associations with Jeffrey Epstein and is now known as Andrew Mountbatten-Windsor; Sarah also ceased using her courtesy title and reverted to her maiden name.

 Honeymoon

 Andrew and Sarah made their way to Heathrow Airport in an open carriage, with a paper mache satellite dish and sign attached reading "Phone Home" put there as a practical joke by Prince Edward.
 The Princess of Wales and Viscount Linley, Princess Margaret's son, placed a king-sized teddy bear inside the coach.
 The couple boarded a royal jet, emblazoned with "Just Married" on the rear door, for the Azores Islands, and then spent their 5-day honeymoon aboard the royal yacht Britannia in the Atlantic.